Now Mobile-Friendly

 It didn’t seem to matter that abortion counseling falls under the area of health and falls under the jurisdiction of the provinces.

-And more importantly, it didn’t seem to matter that Prime Minister Paul Martin has said the same thing.
+and more importantly, it didn’t seem to matter that Prime Minister Paul Martin has said the same thing.
 Martin said, "I think you should always refer (women seeking abortions) to counseling".

-All that mattered was that the media could use Merrifield’s statements to help the Liberals paint the Conservatives as extremist.
+all that mattered was that the media could use Merrifield’s statements to help the Liberals paint the Conservatives as extremist.

 In a June 3 editorial, the Toronto Star criticized Harper for not making his position on abortion clear.
 By that they mean his personal opinion.
-The Star wants Harper to say that he is pro-life so that they can label him as some sort of religious zealot.
-As far as his political position goes, he has made that clear.
+The Star wants Harper to say that he is pro-life so that they can label him as some sort of religious zealot. as far as his political position goes, he has made that clear.
 He will not introduce legislation that would criminalize abortion, nor will he hold a referendum on the subject.
 To most people, Harper’s position on abortion couldn’t be clearer.

 The paper paints Paul Martin as clear on where he stands.
 Martin has said that as a legislator, he’s pro-choice.
 Martin’s position "as a legislator" is the same as Harper’s; no change to the status quo.
 But the Star left out why Martin used the words "as a legislator".
 Those words only make sense if they are interpreted as being that Paul Martin, who portrays himself as a devout Catholic, is personally pro-life but will legislate as pro-choice.
 There is no difference between the positions taken by the two leaders but you can’t tell the Toronto Star that.